 Eliminate duplicate rows and blank columns before indexing.

-To reduce false positives, avoid single characters, quotes, abbreviations, numeric fields with less than 5 digits, and dates
+To reduce false positives, avoid single characters, quotes, abbreviations, numeric fields with fewer than five digits, and dates

 Understand multi-token indexing and clean up as necessary.